ArttuLe/ot-harjoitustyo/documents/ProjectDefinition.md

 - The user can create sudokus to solve in addition to using sudokus provided.
 - The ability to solve sudoku's using an algorithm.
 - The ability to choose different sized sudoku's to solve.
-- User can choose the difficulty of the sudoku on range 1-8.
+- User can choose the difficulty of the sudoku on range 1-8. - Done
 - More to come...